-- Blockage of airway.
+- Blockage of the airway.
 During the normal procedure of breathing, the muscle relax allowing the entrance and exit of air from the lungs.
-However, during asthma the muscle constrict and make it extremely difficult to breath.
+However, during asthma, the muscle constricts and makes it extremely difficult to breathe.

 - Swelling or inflammation.
-It causes swelling and inflammation in your lungs which can cause structural damage to it and treating it is the important part of management of asthma.
+It causes swelling and inflammation in your lungs which can cause structural damage to it and treating it is an important part of the management of asthma.
 It can also result from a condition, cystic fibrosis.

 - Airway irritability.
-It results in sensitivity of your air tract and slightest encounter with irritants results in allergic reaction and narrowing of the air tubes of lungs.
+It results in sensitivity of your air tract and the slightest encounter with irritants results in allergic reactions and narrowing of the air tubes of the lungs.